openshift/release/docs/dptp-triage-sop/infrastructure-jobs.md

 ## `periodic-image-mirroring-supplemental-ci-images`
 This job mirrors images between two registries.
-Usually it mirror images from quay.io to registry.ci.openshift.org, and vice vesa.
+Usually it mirrors images from quay.io to registry.ci.openshift.org, and vice versa.

 ### Symptom
 ```